 Head of State: Her Majesty Queen Elizabeth II (1952)

-Governor General: His Excellency The Right Honorable David Johnston (2010)
+Governor General: Her Excellency The Right Honorable Julie Payette (2017)

 Prime Minister: The Right Honourable Justin Pierre James Trudeau (2015)